partrickJhonson/beef/Network-Discovery.md

 [[Images/module-ping-sweep1.png|align=center]]

-## Cross-Origin Scanner
+## Cross-Origin Scanner (CORS)

-The Cross-Origin Scanner sends CORS requests to a specified IP range and returns the IP address, port, HTTP status code, page title and page contents for each CORS enabled web server identified.
+The Cross-Origin Scanner (CORS) module sends CORS requests to a specified IP range and returns the IP address, port, HTTP status code, page title and page contents for each web server identified with a permissive CORS policy.

 ![Cross-Origin Scanner](https://cloud.githubusercontent.com/assets/434827/5973004/ebd4b0b2-a8b6-11e4-9777-f5e3bb6377b7.png)

+## Cross-Origin Scanner (Flash)

+The Cross-Origin Scanner (Flash) module sends requests to a specified IP range using Flash and returns the IP address, port, page title and page contents for each web server identified with a permissive flash cross-origin policy.

 ## DNS Enumeration